 - Some American concepts are sometimes not suitable to the French market.
 They need to adapt to local tastes and cultural norms.
 Also, high rents and labor costs can hurt the business.
 In France employment costs run high due to the payroll taxes that employers are required to pay.
 For example, a food franchise often closes between 2:00-7:00pm to avoid the high labor costs and low food traffic.

-- The language barriers, as documents provided by the franchisors are very often in English, while the DIP and contract must be written in French.
+- The language barrier, as documents provided by the franchisors are very often in English, while the DIP and contract must be written in French.

 - Some Americans are more interested in master franchises, which can be complicated in France.
 While master franchising typically allows the franchisor to shift a significant portion of the foreign development costs onto the shoulders of the master franchisee, if the franchisor is not prepared or able to invest sufficiently in the expansion, it becomes a major issue.